SAIL Mentorship

 1. Initial Assessments

-1. Mentorship will begin with an in-depth, in-person review of the current business, its operations, and its systems.
-This will take place at the site of the mentee’s business over 1.5 days immediately at the start of the program.
+1. Mentorship begins with an in-depth, in-person review of the current business, its operations, and its systems.
+This takes place at the site of the mentee’s business over 1.5 days at the start of the program.

-2. During and immediately following the initial assessment, businesses will be guided through a process of establishing a 3-year vision, 1-year goals, and first quarter goals.
+2. During and immediately following the initial assessment, businesses are guided through a process of establishing a 3-year vision, 1-year goals, and first quarter goals.

 2. Bi-weekly meetings

-1. Mentor-mentee teams will meet virtually every two weeks for one hour throughout the year.
-These meetings will be structured in the following ways:
+1. Mentor-mentee teams meet virtually every two weeks for one hour throughout the year.
+These meetings are structured in the following ways:

-1. The mentee will report-out their progress on their quarterly goals.
+1. The mentee reports out their progress on their quarterly goals.

-2. The mentor will trouble-shoot where mentees are stuck, work to determine root causes of problems, provide examples of solutions, and/ or resource them with reading or other contacts to get them on track with their quarterly goals.
+2. The mentor trouble-shoots where mentees are stuck, and works to determine root causes of problems, provide examples of solutions, and/ or resource them with reading or other contacts to get them on track with their quarterly goals.

-3. The mentee will set their actionable items for the next two weeks, calendarize time to work “on” the business rather than “in” the business and confirm the timing of their next bi-weekly meeting.
+3. The mentee sets their actionable items for the next two weeks, calendarizes time to work “on” the business rather than “in” the business and confirms the timing of their next bi-weekly meeting.

 3. Quarterly Reviews

-1. Each quarter, teams will replace one of their bi-weekly meetings with a 2-hour quarterly meeting.
-In these meetings mentees will
+1. Each quarter, teams replace one of their bi-weekly meetings with a 2-hour quarterly meeting.
+In these meetings mentees

 1. Zoom out to the big picture and look again at the 3-year vision and the 1-year goals.